ggould256/intro_to_python_profiling/README.md

 ------

  * How do we fix nth_fib?
-There's a lot of ways, but the simplest is to just keep track of it's output and not repeat ourselves.
+There's a lot of ways, but the simplest is to just keep track of its output and not repeat ourselves.
  * Read example-cached.py
  * Run 'time ./example-cached.py small.txt'.
 Much better!
  * Run 'python -m cProfile example-cached.py small.txt'